It’s crucial for employers to prioritize a safe workplace. But even if you have taken every preventative step—an injury at work can still happen.

 Here’s a closer look at the essential information Colorado employers should know about injuries at work dealing with intoxication and workers' comp.

 Intoxication does not disqualify workers' comp claims

-Colorado State doesn't deny workers' comp benefits to injured employees, including workers who were under the influence during work hours.
+Colorado law doesn't deny workers' comp benefits to injured employees, including workers who were under the influence during work hours.

-However, if the employee's intoxication caused the injury, they may receive reduced benefits.
+However, if the employee's intoxication caused the injury, they may receive reduced indemnity, or lost time, benefits.

 Dealing with an injury at work resulting from intoxication

 Do you have reason to believe your employee got injured due to intoxication or the use of a controlled substance?